Sunwelp/High-Performance-Computing-Project-UNISA/VF2pp Serial/README.md

 The algorithm uses two text files, each with a graph inside, saved in the following format:

-number_of_nodes total_file_lines
+number_of_nodes total_file_lines <br/>
-source_node_1    neighbour_1 neighbour_2 neighbour_3 ... neighbour_N
+source_node_1    neighbour_1 neighbour_2 neighbour_3 ... neighbour_N <br/>
-source_node_2    neighbour_1 neighbour_2 neighbour_3 ... neighbour_N
+source_node_2    neighbour_1 neighbour_2 neighbour_3 ... neighbour_N <br/>
-...
+... <br/>
-source_node_N    neighbour_1 neighbour_2 neighbour_3 ... neighbour_N
+source_node_N    neighbour_1 neighbour_2 neighbour_3 ... neighbour_N <br/>

-To run the algorithm, copy/paste the graphs in the specific format in the right folder, open a terminal console in the project folder and run the following commands:
+To run the algorithm, copy/paste the graphs in the specific format in the right folder, open a terminal console in the project folder and run the following commands: <br/>
-	a. make (compile the project and generate the launcher file)*;
+	a. make (compile the project and generate the launcher file)(a); <br/>
-	b. mpirun -n worker ./VF2pp_serial <tokenGraph.txt> <patternGraph.txt> <OPTIONAL:VERBOSE>;
+	b. mpirun -n worker ./VF2pp_serial tokenGraph.txt patternGraph.txt OPTIONAL:VERBOSE; <br/>
-	c. make clean (to remove the last compiled folder and launcher).
+	c. make clean (to remove the last compiled folder and launcher). <br/>

-The argument used in the command line are:
+The argument used in the command line are: <br/>
-	1. "tokenGraph.txt", is the token** graph file's name;
+	1. "tokenGraph.txt", is the token(b) graph file's name; <br/>
-	2. "patternGraph.txt", is the pattern** graph file's name;
+	2. "patternGraph.txt", is the pattern(b) graph file's name; <br/>
-	3. "VERBOSE", is an optional*** argument used for printing useful information about the graph.
+	3. "VERBOSE", is an optional(c) argument used for printing useful information about the graph. <br/>

-*   The "make" command used without argument, set by default the optimization to -O2.
-To modify the optimization use the command: make OPTIMIZATION="-Ox" and set "x" to the value of optimization needed, in the range [1,4].
+The "make" command used without argument, set by default the optimization to -O2.
+To modify the optimization use the command: make OPTIMIZATION="-Ox" and set "x" to the value of optimization needed, in the range [1,4]. <br/>

-**  The pattern/matching slang is used to differentiate between the main graph and the graphs to be tested:
-    the Token Graph is the main graph, while the Pattern graph is the graph that is tested if it is isomorph to the Token Graph.
+The pattern/matching slang is used to differentiate between the main graph and the graphs to be tested: the Token Graph is the main graph, while the Pattern graph is the graph that is tested if it is isomorph to the Token Graph. <br/>

-*** Standard value set to 0.
+Standard value set to 0.
 If omitted, no information will be printed.
 If graph info are needed set this value to 1.
-   Other values will be rejected and the program will continue as if the value was set to 0.
+Other values will be rejected and the program will continue as if the value was set to 0. <br/>

 For multiple runs and testing, the bash script in the folder can be used.
-Simply write in the terminal:
+Simply write in the terminal: <br/>

-./measures.sh #ofRuns tokenGraph.txt patternGraph.txt OPTIONAL:OPTIMIZATION OPTIONAL:METRICS OPTIONAL:VERBOSE
+./measures.sh #ofRuns tokenGraph.txt patternGraph.txt OPTIONAL:OPTIMIZATION OPTIONAL:METRICS OPTIONAL:VERBOSE <br/>

-with the adequate number of arguments, which are:
+with the adequate number of arguments, which are: <br/>

 	a. #ofRuns: define how many time the program will be executed;
 	b. tokenGraph.txt", is the token graph file's name;